 Congress could tackle online sales tax

-Federal lawmakers are much preoccupied with tax reform and repealing or revamping the Affordable Care Act.
-Allowing states to tax remote sales transactions, or definitively preventing them from doing so, seems to be low on their list of priorities.
-However, we’ve learned to expect the unexpected from Washington, so a federal solution to the problem of untaxed remote sales should not be entirely ruled out.
+Federal lawmakers are preoccupied with tax reform and repealing or revamping the Affordable Care Act.
+Allowing states to tax remote sales transactions or preventing them from doing so, seems to be a low priority.
+However, a federal solution to the problem of untaxed remote sales should not be entirely ruled out.

 Two bills have been introduced that would authorize states to tax certain interstate sales: the Marketplace Fairness Act of 2017 and the Remote Transactions Parity Act of 2017.